Cohosted by the Urban Institute and CoreLogic

 - What will technological innovation in financial services mean for the diverse borrowers of the future, and how can technology help reduce loan defects and advance industry safety and soundness?

-Ed Glaeser, Fred and Eleanor Glimp professor of economics at Harvard University, will deliver the opening keynote address, discussing the influence of urbanization, technological advancement, and the role of government on housing supply, urban growth, and neighborhood choice.
+Ed Glaeser, Fred and Eleanor Glimp professor of economics at Harvard University, delivered the opening keynote address, discussing the influence of urbanization, technological advancement, and the role of government on housing supply, urban growth, and neighborhood choice.

 Other featured speakers and panelists include: